 For me using the Airfloss is a much easier and more convenient solution.
 It feels less hassle, yet effective and a great alternative to string floss (ideally you should do both).

 It feels much quicker to get started, cleaned and finished in my opinion.
-It is more of a point and click approach and a full clean can be complete in as little as 30, but usually around 60 seconds.
+It is more of a point and click approach and a full clean can be completed in as little as 30, but usually around 60 seconds.

 The significantly smaller volume of water used means you can retain that in your mouth as you complete the cleaning and spit it out at the end when you are done.
 You can easily stand in front of the mirror to help with alignment and aiming the nozzle, without fear of spraying the mirror.

-Water flossing on the other hand takes a little more time and requires more control.
+Water flossing, on the other hand, takes a little more time and requires more control.

-You certainly need to be lent over the sink to allow the excess water to drain a way.
+You certainly need to be lent over the sink to allow the excess water to drain away.
 It works, but it takes more practice to get a smooth flow and expel the water without spraying the jet of water across the room.
 Some models of Waterpik have a button on the handle that can easily control the flow, stopping and starting it with more ease.

 There are of course benefits to the cordless options but the smaller tanks and need still to expel the water, in some respects can defeat the benefits.
-For travel they are much more convenient, if a bit bulky.
+For travel, they are much more convenient, if a bit bulky.

-Unless well practised, the water tanks on the cordless units can be considered too small.
+Unless well practiced, the water tanks on the cordless units can be considered too small.
 You can clean the gumline in the 45 seconds or so you get from the tank, but it does not always feel as thorough as when you spend a little longer with a countertop unit that has a longer cleaning time.

 There is no denying that using the Waterpik units are much better for those with sensitive teeth and gums, inflamed or bleeding gums as well as those with braces and health issues like periodontal pockets.